ssmirr/appdev-chapters/loops.md

 Fortunately, Ruby provides lots of other looping convenience methods that we can take advantage of instead, and each one assigns different values to its block variable.

-In the REPL above, replace `10.times` with each of the following and play around with the arguments to get a sense of how each method works:
+In the code snippet above, replace `10.times` with each of the following and play around with the arguments to get a sense of how each method works:

 ```ruby
 5.upto(10)